jaison080/iedc-blog/content/post/session4-startupdeepdive.md

 date: 2023-01-28T06:21:55+05:30
 authors:
   - a-theertha
-Description: 'An overview of the fourth session of Startup Deep Dive on “Product Market Fit and GTM strategy” from the perspective of a participant.'
+Description: 'An overview of the fourth session of Startup Deep Dive on “Product Market Fit and GTM Strategy” from the perspective of a participant.'
 Tags: ["ets","startup","startupdeepdive","go to market strategy"]
 Categories: ["startup"]
 DisableComments: false